elixir-tools/elixir-tools.dev/_posts/2023-10-19-update-volume-4.md

 ### Local Variable Definition and References

-Dymtro is back again with another enhancement to go to definition and find references, this time for local variables!
+Dmytro is back again with another enhancement to go to definition and find references, this time for local variables!

 This was a tricky problem to solve, as local variables definitions and references are not emitted by the compilation tracers, which are used to fill in the symbol/reference database.